LoginRadius/engineering-portal/content/Building Your First Laravel App with Authentication/index.md

 ```

-# Authentication
+# Authentication Process

-*Now we have routes setup for the included authentication controllers.
-We may access app in a browser since the authentication controllers already contains the code to authenticate existing users and store the newly formed users in the database.*
+*Authentication Controller contains the code to authenticate existing users, it stores the data of newly formed users into the Database*.

 # Path Customization

 When a user is successfully authenticated, they will be redirected to the `/home` URL.
-We can redirect the post-authentication using the `HOME` constant defined in the `RouteServiceProvider`:
+We can redirect the users post-authentication using the `HOME` constant defined in the `RouteServiceProvider`:

 ```
 public const HOME = '/home';